Prevent malware infection

 Watch out for malicious or compromised websites

-By visiting malicious or compromised sites, your device can get infected with malware automatically or you can get tricked into downloading and installing malware.
+When you visit malicious or compromised sites, your device can get infected with malware automatically or you can get tricked into downloading and installing malware.
 See exploits and exploit kits as an example of how some of these sites can automatically install malware to visiting computers.

 To identify potentially harmful websites, keep the following in mind: